 Another thing that's really cool about black lentils is that their dark color is the result of high concentrations of anthocyanins, the same antioxidant found in purple foods like blueberries, blackberries, red cabbage, grapes, and cherries.

 To learn more about the health-promoting effects of lentils, check out this National Institutes of Health article.

 I hope you enjoy this One-Pot Curry Black Lentil Soup.
-If you try it I would LOVE to see a photo on Instagram.
-Tag @myquietkitchen so I don't miss it.
+If you try it I would LOVE to hear from you.
+Tag @myquietkitchen on instagram to show off a photo.
 You can also rate the recipe and leave a comment below to share your feedback.